Expository Text Generation: Imitate, Retrieve, Paraphrase: Related Work

 \subsection{Wikipedia Generation}

-The closest task to expository text generation is Wikipedia generation \cite{10.5555/1687878.1687909}, which seeks to automatically create Wikipedia articles from article titles.
+Another task that shares similarities with expository text generation is Wikipedia generation \cite{10.5555/1687878.1687909}, which seeks to automatically create Wikipedia articles from article titles.
 Typically, this is achieved by retrieving input text from the web followed by re-ranking and generation steps \cite{banerjee2015wikikreator, banerjee2016wikiwrite, Liu2018GeneratingWB, Pochampally_Karlapalem_Yarrabelly_2021}.
 However, these models are often tailored for specific Wikipedia domains.
-In expository text generation, we seek to create models that can generalize to different domains of expository documents.
+Expository text generation is a much broader task, encompassing more domains than just Wikipedia articles, with the unifying characteristics of factuality and stylistic consistency.